cloudfoundry/cf-mysql-release/docs/haproxy.md

     stats auth admin:password
 ```

+## Connection handling with Healthcheck

+HAProxy does not exclusively use the healthcheck when determing where to route traffic.
+If HAProxy attempts to establish a connection to a node where the healthcheck returns true, and that connection attempt fails, HAProxy will ignore the healthcheck and failover to a new node.

 ## Connection handling on MariaDB failure ##

 The observations below are verifications of uses cases only where connections are dropped due to the MariaDB process dying.